bradyhouse/house/fiddles/aws/route53/route53-geolocation-routing-policy-lab.md

 ### Answers

-1. Say you setup one Record set to route European customers to specific server.
+1. Say you setup one Record set to route European customers to a specific server.
 You would then set up a second using the `Default` geolocation to route all other customers to a second server.